-The data proves it: localization means more sales.
+The data proves it: localization amounts to increased e-commerce sales.
 Here’s how to make your website a global sales machine.

 When starting out with your e-commerce business, it’s natural to focus on selling in your home market.
 However, the great thing about online retail is that national boundaries don’t exist.
 If a store is open for business online, it’s open to the whole world.

-Being accessible to international visitors is one thing, however, converting them into actual paying customers is another.
+Being accessible to international visitors is one thing, but converting them into actual paying customers is another.
 For your website to sell in international markets, you need to localize.

 There’s a lot that can be said about localization, but the reason it matters to you is simple: e-commerce localization increases sales.